ItsMeDarshan/motion-detection-using-OpenCV/README.md

 # motion-detection-using-OpenCV
-This program senses the motion of an object moving infront of webcam.
+This program senses the motion of an object, moving infront of webcam.

 import cv2